audioxide/data/data/posts/20171101-reviews-ramones-rocket-to-russia.md

   utterly devoid of surprises or even basic variety.
 The 32-minute runtime blasts by as a blur of repetitive noise.
 week: 122
+blurb: The composition of the album is desperately uninspiring.
+There’s a mindlessness to the instrumentation, lyricism, and vocals that is utterly devoid of surprises or even basic variety.
+The 32-minute runtime blasts by as a blur of repetitive noise.
 ---
 author: ANDRÉ
 review: >-